tsunooky/dotfiles/README.md

 # 💠 Tsunooky and Darkrentin's dotfiles

 A clean, automated, and aesthetic Arch Linux configuration using i3wm.

-This setup includes terminal autocompletion (zsh), a modern polybar, custom Vim bindings, and dynamic color theming using **Matugen**.
+This setup includes terminal autocompletion, a modern polybar, custom Vim bindings, and dynamic color theming using **Matugen**.

 ## 📦 Installation

 ### 💠 Installation
-**WARNING:** This will override ALL your configuration files.
-This is meant to be installed on a brand new Arch minimal
+**WARNING:** Theses dotfiles are meant to be installed on a brand new Arch minimal install.
+This will override ALL your configuration files.

 Run the following command in your terminal to install everything automatically: